 top of page

-The Future Is Now: Marketing Trends Every Irish BrandMust Embrace in 2026
+The Future of Marketing in 2026

-• 2 min read
+• 3 min read

-🤖 1.
 AI-First Marketing Becomes the Standard

 Artificial Intelligence no longer sits on the sidelines; it’s woven into every stage of the marketing lifecycle.
+Irish brands are using AI to:

 • Predict customer behaviour